Rough and Rowdy Ways World Wide Tour

-Rough and Rowdy Ways World Wide Tour is the current ongoing tour by American singer-songwriter Bob Dylan in support of his 39th studio album Rough and Rowdy Ways (2020).
-The tour began in Milwaukee, Wisconsin on November 2, 2021 and is scheduled to continue through to 2024.
+Rough and Rowdy Ways World Wide Tour (referred to by some journalists as part of the ongoing Never Ending Tour) is a concert tour by American singer-songwriter Bob Dylan in support of his 39th studio album Rough and Rowdy Ways (2020).
+The tour began in Milwaukee, Wisconsin on November 2, 2021.
+It was originally billed as concluding in 2024 but was extended through 2026.

 Background

 Dylan's 39th studio album was released in June 2020.
 The release was originally set to coincide with Dylan's 2020 Never Ending Tour with Nathaniel Rateliff & the Night Sweats and The Hot Club of Cowtown.
 The 'Never Ending Tour 2020' was then postponed and later cancelled entirely due to the COVID-19 pandemic.

 Shadow Kingdom: The Early Songs of Bob Dylan, a live-streamed concert film, was later released in July 2021 in lieu of any live performances.
 Shadow Kingdom showcases Dylan in an intimate setting as he performs songs from his extensive body of work, created especially for this event.
 It marked his first concert performance since December 2019, and first performance since his universally acclaimed album Rough and Rowdy Ways.
 The earliest composition in the set list was "It's All Over Now, Baby Blue" from the 1965 album Bringing It All Back Home and the most recent composition was "What Was It You Wanted" from 1989's Oh Mercy.

-The Rough and Rowdy Ways World Wide Tour (2021-2024) was announced in September 2021.
+The Rough and Rowdy Ways World Wide Tour (2021–2024) was announced in September 2021.
 The shows were announced as the first leg of a world tour in support of Dylan's album Rough And Rowdy Ways, set to run until 2024.
 It was the first time he had played to a live audience since December 2019, with the ongoing COVID-19 pandemic forcing Dylan to pause his decades-long 'Never Ending Tour'.

 In Milwaukee, Wisconsin on November 2, 2021, the first show of the first leg of the tour, Dylan introduced two new members of his touring band: drummer Charley Drayton, replacing Matt Chamberlain, and guitarist Doug Lancio, replacing Charlie Sexton.
 Dylan played eight of the 10 songs from Rough and Rowdy Ways at every show on this leg of the tour, which was acclaimed by critics, some of whom noted that it was rare for a "legacy artist" to focus so extensively on recent material in live performance.

 On January 24, 2022 a further twenty-seven concerts were announced taking place in the Southern United States, beginning in Phoenix, Arizona in early March and ending in Oklahoma City in mid-April.
 On April 18, 2022, Dylan announced, via his website, the third consecutive U.S. leg of the tour, this time covering the Western United States and running from May 28 to July 6.